REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2020-2021)

 - Can advances in communication improve health-related outcomes such as quality of life, healthcare utilization and survival?

-Team members will work on individual projects that will yield new datasets, papers for publication and preliminary data and analysis for a grant proposal.
-The team will also produce a dashboard that will define communication needs and healthcare utilization in Duke Health.
+Team members pursued a series of faculty-mentored projects that yielded new datasets, papers for publication and preliminary data and analysis for a grant proposal.
+Projects included:

 Fall 2020 – Spring 2021